bazelbuild/bazel/site/en/contribute/codebase.md

 *   The registered toolchains
 *   The registered execution platforms

-Ideally, there would be more separation between parsing the WORKSPACE file from parsing regular packages so that `Package`does not need to cater for the needs of both.
+Ideally, there would be more separation between parsing the "external" package from parsing regular packages so that `Package` does not need to cater for the needs of both.
 This is unfortunately difficult to do because the two are intertwined quite deeply.

 ### Labels, Targets, and Rules {:#labels-targets-rules}